Running Composer and npm scripts with deployment via SCP in GitLab CI/CD

 The problem is that there’s a small period of time when you don’t have the app on your server.

-Therefore, for a production environment we use additional steps to ensure that at any given time, a functional app is in place.
+Therefore, for a production environment, the additional steps ensure that a functional app is in place at any given time.

 Where to go next